fmalina/revisions-blocl/activism/thealternative.md

 Even the government’s own independent regulatory watchdog has said this Act is not fit for purpose. [\*](#ASIN:B01ICE06WW;LOC:1840)

-If an employer believes workers can’t strike, they won’t bother to bargain.
+If an employer believes workers can't strike, they won't bother to bargain.
 And it’s not just about money.

 An attack on our democracy would rightly be greeted with screams of a creeping